lyonscode/lyonscode.github.io/_posts/2025-06-04-tryhackme-friday-overtime-write-up.md

 ### What is the SHA1 hash of the file "pRsm.dll" inside samples.zip?

+We can open Oliver's message and download `samples.zip` to take a look at the suspect files.

 Answer format: \*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*

 ### Which malware framework utilizes these DLLs as add-on modules?